windingwind/zotero-plugin-toolkit/README.md

 ## Examples

-This package is integrated into the [Zotero Addon Template](https://github.com/windingwind/zotero-addon-template/).
+This package is integrated into the [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template/).
 You can find examples there.

 If you are new to Zotero plugins/looking for solutions to migrate from Zotero 6 to 7, please take a look at that repo.